hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

       $gtm_dist/mupip set -journal="enable,on,before,f=${vista_home}/j/mumps.mjl" -region DEFAULT
     fi</code></div>

-Source the env.vista script again to enable journaling.
+Source this file to enable journaling.

 If you would rather create an init script, here's an example to copy.
 This provides much more functionality than journaling--it's the kind of thing you